It's About Time Astronauts Got Healthcare For Life

 I'm from a country with public universal health care, with a private option (i.e. you can pay for private health insurance on top of the public system if you think it's wor

+If years ago US healthcare was not tied to jobs an (Score:2)

+If years ago US healthcare was not tied to jobs and was not year to year.
+Then it would not gotten to the point that it is at now.

-Astronauts shouldn't get this special privilige (Score:3)
+Astronauts shouldn't get this special privilige (Score:5, Insightful)

 How about we give everybody the privilege, instead of limiting it to Astronauts?